-2 Due to a revised timeline of project activities, the East-West Tie Station Expansion project is being placed in-service in phases, with the first phase placed in-service in 2021.
-Hydro One expects that a significant portion of the project will be placed in-service in 2022, with final project in-service expected in 2023.
+2 Due to a revised timeline of project activities, the East-West Tie Station Expansion project in-service in phases, with the first phase placed in-service in 2021, and a significant portion of the project placed in-service in the first half of 2022.
+Final project in-service is expected in 2024.